 In recent months, published investigations by newspapers and NGOs have demonstrated the unreliability of carbon credits, used by large companies to offset their CO2 emissions instead of reducing them.

-Bringing transparency to the market is crucial and ADEME agree with the approach used by ESAs based on ESRS E1.
+Bringing transparency to the market is crucial and ADEME agrees with the approach used by ESAs based on ESRS E1.

 This approach which contains a key requirement for companies to disclose the amount of GHG emissions reductions or removals (in tons of CO²eq) from climate change mitigation projects financed by carbon credit purchases.